one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/03_HybridCloud_Networking_Lab01_VirtualNetworks.md

     -Credential $cred
     -size Standard_D1`

-## Exercise 4 - OPTIONAL - Create the third VM
+## Exercise 4 - Validate Your Configuration

-We are going to create the third VM using PowerShell within Cloud Shell.
-Only create this VM if you plan on completing the Hub and SPoke Challenge.

-1. Click on the Cloud Shell icon on the taskbar: **>_**
-2. Select **PowerShell**.
-3. If you are prompted, select **Create Storage**.
-4. Enter the following to set the username and password needed for the administrator account on the VM :
-    `$cred = Get-Credential`
-5. Create the VM (note to use the correct region):
-    `New-AzVm
-    -ResourceGroupName "NetVMs"
-    -Name "VM3"
-    -Location "EastUS"
-    -VirtualNetworkName "vNet3"
-    -SubnetName "Subnet3"
-    -SecurityGroupName "VM3-nsg"
-    -PublicIpAddressName "VM3-ip"
-    -Credential $cred
-    -size Standard_D2_v2`

-You now have three virtuals machines each in their own virtual network and subnet.
+You now have two virtuals machines each in their own virtual network and subnet.
 Let's validate that.

 1. Click on **Network Watcher** from the left hand pane of the Azure Portal.
 2. Under  **Monitoring** choose **Topology**.
 3. Under **Resource Group** select **VNets**.
-In a moment a conceptual network diagram should be generated showing all three vNets and subnets.
-Notice that there is no link between vNet1, vNet2, or vNet3.
+In a moment a conceptual network diagram should be generated showing all vNets and subnets.
+Notice that there is no link between vNet1 or vNet2.

 ## Exercise 5 - Connect to a VM and test connectivity